 - I know the names of at least 75% of the members and have made many friends.
 That doesn’t happen at a standard gym.

-Crossfit – A Family Affair: It started out so simple: a quick email to ask Glenn if he did strength training for teenagers.
+Crossfit – A Family Affair: It started out so simple: a quick email to CFS to see if they did strength training for teenagers.
 On a quiet April morning, we met at “the box” which was still being painted and not yet opened for business.
 Looking back now, oh how naive we were…

 The brief 15-minute meeting with Glenn extended to over 60 minutes of our teens’, Elizabeth & Nicholas, fitness being tested on squats, ring dips, and pull ups.
 We heard about core, intensity, WODs, GPP, nutrition, and the importance of sleep.
 The kids were sold… and I was completely intimidated.
 As a working mother of three, much of my recent exercise consisted of climbing in & out of the car to drive them somewhere.
 Sweating in a box with elite athletes and a skeleton on the wall was not in my comfort zone.